Cowboys score in all 3 phases, overwhelm Giants 40-0 in dominant opener

 How can the Giants threaten when they get behind, and thus can’t lean on Barkley as heavily?

-The Giants need to improve on both sides of the line of scrimmage – their talented defensive linemen managed no sacks on Prescott, while their offensive line allowed seven on Jones.
-It's not surprising thus that Jones completed just 15-of-28 for 104 yards and two interceptions.
+The Giants need to improve on both sides of the line of scrimmage — their talented defensive linemen managed no sacks on Prescott, while their offensive line allowed seven on Jones.
+It's not surprising thus that Jones completed just 15 of 28 passes for 104 yards and two interceptions.

-New York will next visit the Arizona Cardinals, who may be just the detox opponent they need before facing one of the NFC’s best in the San Francisco 49ers.
+New York will next visit the Arizona Cardinals (0-1), who may be just the opponent they need before facing one of the NFC’s best in the San Francisco 49ers.